 Metal Grilling Skewers

-These Metal Grilling Skewers are similar to the Jtshy marshmallow roasting sticks that we already recommended.
+These Metal Grilling Skewers are similar to the Jtshy marshmallow roasting sticks that I already recommended.
 They aren’t as pretty and they aren’t color-coded, but they are stronger and will be more useful for a range of things like heavier meats and vegetables.